zopefoundation/zope.contentprovider/src/zope/contentprovider/README.txt

 developer has the choice to raise the ``UpdateNotCalled`` error, if any method is called before ``update()`` (with exception of the constructor):

-  >>> class InfoBox(object):
+  >>> @zope.interface.implementer(interfaces.IContentProvider)
-  ...     zope.interface.implements(interfaces.IContentProvider)
-  ...     zope.component.adapts(zope.interface.Interface,
+  ... @zope.component.adapter(zope.interface.Interface,
   ...                         browser.IDefaultBrowserLayer,
   ...                         zope.interface.Interface)
+  ... class InfoBox(object):
   ...
   ...     def __init__(self, context, request, view):
   ...         self.__parent__ = view